aws-samples/aws-batch-comp-infrastructure-sample/docs/architecture/03-testing.md

 ./satcomp.py config.yml --test-local mysolver --num-workers 2
 ```

 The acceptance test formulas are generated at build time and placed in the Docker image at `/opt/amazon/test_formulas/`.
-The `--test` command uses these generated formulas, while `--test-local` uses the formulas in `examples/formulas/`.
+The `--acceptance-test` command uses these generated formulas, while `--test-local` uses the formulas in `examples/formulas/`.

 ### CI Tests